-2.75 GPA overall (post-baccalaureate students need a 3.0 GPA), Praxis Exam or B or better GPA in the designated Mount Mary coursework, Foundations of Reading exam, Student Teaching, edTPA Portfolio.
+2.75 GPA overall Praxis Exam or B or better GPA in the designated Mount Mary coursework, Foundations of Reading exam, Student Teaching, Student Teaching Portfolio.
 Upon successful completion of the program the student would be eligible for the teaching license for the early childhood level (approximate ages birth through 8, approximate grade levels PreK-3rd).